 The Bull Run Mountains are the easternmost mountains in Virginia.
-The Virginia Outdoors Foundation’s Bull Run Mountains Natural Area Preserve is approximately 2,350 acres that serve as a living laboratory that sits in the backyard of our nation’s capital.
-The preserve contains 10 different plant community types and a plethora of regionally uncommon and threatened plant and animal species.
-In 2002, this land was dedicated by the Virginia Department of Conservation and Recreation as a natural area preserve to protect the unique ecosystems found here.
-As the owner and manager of the preserve, the Virginia Outdoors Foundation is committed to protecting the special ecosystem found here and sharing it with the public through managed access.
+The Virginia Outdoors Foundation’s (VOF) Bull Run Mountains Natural Area Preserve is approximately 2,350 acres that serves as a living laboratory and open-air museum in the backyard of our nation’s capital.
+The Preserve contains 10 different plant community types and a plethora of regionally uncommon and threatened plant and animal species.
+In addition to the biodiversity, this land holding permanently protects dozens of regionally important cultural history sites that tell the story of the Preserve’s diversely peopled past.
+In 2002, this land was dedicated by the Virginia Department of Conservation and Recreation as a Natural Area Preserve to protect the unique ecosystems and cultural resources found here.
+As the owner and manager of the preserve, the Virginia Outdoors Foundation is committed to protecting the mountain’s significance and sharing it with the public through managed access.

 The Bull Run Mountains was an early hotbed of scientific activity, and the Bull Run Mountains Natural Area Preserve continues to serve as an important site for scientific research.
 The permanent protection that a natural area preserve designation provides creates a relatively stable environment nestled in a dynamically changing area with ever-increasing anthropogenic pressures.
 As a result, the preserve is a fantastic place for long-term research and amassing large datasets.
 VOF staff continuously pursue research objectives and actively encourage and facilitate the research of outside organizations and institutions.
 The scientific potential is limitless.